 Reducing mixing between different cohorts of students is recommended as a precautionary measure to minimise risk of spread of transmission and aid containment in the rare event of a confirmed case of coronavirus (COVID-19) on-site.

 Schools can implement some practical measures around physical distancing for children, such as spacing out queues of children coming into classrooms or staggering play times to avoid mixing between different year levels and classes.

 Safety of staff and parents mixing with each other

 The main risk of transmission of coronavirus (COVID-19) in the school environment is between adults.
 Staff and parents will be required to practise physical distancing and avoid long periods of time in close contact with other adults.

 In schools where there is any risk of congregation at school entry and exit points, schools should introduce staggered drop off and pick up times.

 You should enter the school grounds only when essential and minimise your time and practise physical distancing when onsite.

 Health protection measures for on-site schooling

-The following provides a summary of the key advice:
+The following is a summary of the key advice:

-- Any member of staff or student who is unwell must not attend school on-site.
+- any staff member or any child who is unwell must not attend school on-site.